magneticio/vamp.io/content/blog/going-native.md

 With everything setup to create packages, the next step was automating it, so we can publish all packages with the push of a button.
 For every release, we update the version number the build.sbt files and update the library dependencies.
 Once, we push these changes to [Github](https://github.com/magneticio/vamp-dist), Travis CI will start building the packages and with the help of some custom bash scripts, push it all to [Bintray](https://bintray.com/magnetic-io/).

-Last step is to update the brew formula on Github and we done another release!
+The final step is to update the brew formula on Github and we've done another release!